How many times have you said “I suck at golf”?

 OK, I get it… that’s kind of a tall order.

 How could you drop five strokes right now?
 You might be surprised at what it takes.
-Here’s a couple more quick-tips:
+Here are a couple more quick-tips:

 Ditch the driver.
 If you struggle with this club, why use it?
 Tee off with a 3W, or even a hybrid.
 Keeping your ball in play- read: not out-of-bounds- will easily help you drop strokes from your score.